polterguy/polterguy.github.io/documentation/magic.lambda/index.md

-If you change name of the above **[.src]** node to simply **[src]**, your code will raise an exception, with an error such as follows _"No slot exists for [src]"_ since this slot doesn't exist in your Hyperlambda vocabulary - Unless you for some reasons of course have an installation where this _"keyword"_ have been added to your installation.
+If you change name of the above **[.src]** node to simply **[src]**, your code will raise an exception, with an error such as follows _"No slot exists for [src]"_ since this slot doesn't exist in your Hyperlambda vocabulary - Unless you for some reasons have an installation where this slot has been explicitly added to your vocabulary.

 ## Branching and conditional execution